 To calculate the EBITDA of a business, look to the income statement of the firm.
 You would take the total revenue and then account for all of firm’s operating cash outlays.
 This includes categories such as costs of goods and production, salaries and benefits, and rent and overhead.

 What you have left is a general representation of the firm’s cash flow in operations.
 In other words, the total revenue reduced by the money the firm actively spends to stay in business.

 Why Calculate EBITDA?

-Notice that, unlike the EBIT, in calculating this figure we did not adjust down for depreciation and amortization.
+Notice that, unlike the EBIT, in calculating EBITDA we did not adjust down for depreciation and amortization.
 This is because neither of those figures represent actual cash outlays by the firm.
 They are actuarial representations of the value lost as equipment and property ages, losses which do not involve the firm actually spending money.

 For example, say your firm bought a computer one year ago for $1,200.
 Today it may be worth just $800.
 This means that the firm is worth $400 less than it was a year ago, because its total sum of property and holdings has declined in value, but it didn’t actually spend that money.